Buying shirts or the fabric to make them ?

 I will not beat around the bush.
 If you can afford a high quality cotton like Pima, Swiss or Egyptian cotton of two ply cottons with a high thread count of at least 160 to 220 you do not need to read any further.

 Cotton fabrics like Egyptian, Sea Island, or American Pima cotton – these are the best and most desirable fabrics for making shirts.
 They are very expensive as well.
 But there is a reason for that.

 These cotton fabrics are all made from the fibers of the same plant with cotton termed as extra long staple length which means they can be made into fine and strong yarns with which these fabrics are made of.
 They are the softest with very high thread count and have a two-ply construction.

 In Egyptian cotton, Giza 45 is the best but if you want to buy shirts made of this fabric, you will pay through your nose because it is used to make the most exclusive dress shirts in the world and you know how much the “exclusive” label costs

-Learn more about the different types of cotton fabric here.
+Learn more about the cotton fabric types here.

 A good quality poplin is a superfine tightly woven, high-quality fabric.
 It is an overall favourite for making dress shirts.
 The fabric is soft and very smooth to the touch.